Uni-ISP: Toward Unifying the Learning of ISPs from Multiple Mobile Cameras: Applications

 \subsection{Analysis}

-\paragraph{Evaluation on HDR Rendering} Learning the inverse and forward ISP benefits HDR rendering.
+\paragraph{Evaluation on HDR Rendering} Learning the forward and inverse ISP benefits HDR rendering.
 To validate the HDR rendering quality with currently learned inverse and forward ISP models, we synthesize multi-exposure raw image stacks with digital gains of $[1, 2.6, 4.2]$ on our test set, render them into sRGB images with a fixed ISP pipeline, and use the exposure fusion to produce the HDR tone-mapped images as ground truths.
 Given an LDR sRGB image, we adopt models for inverse ISP to convert the LDR sRGB image into an XYZ image.
 Then, we synthesize a stack of frames with the same digital gains as the dataset and follow the same manner of the dataset to render them into an HDR tone-mapped image.

-\Cref{fig:hdr-rendering} shows the visualized results and each model's performance in PSNR on the HDR rendering task.
+\Cref{fig:hdr-rendering} shows the visualized results and the performance of each model in PSNR on the HDR rendering task.
 Consistent with the inverse ISP performance shown in~\Cref{tab:self-isp-inv-for-isp}, our method also achieves the best quality in the HDR rendering task.

+\paragraph{Evaluation on Raw-Domain Deblurring} The inverse ISP ability of~\methodabbr also makes it useful in raw-domain deblurring.
+We evaluate such ability of the~\methodabbr and other inverse ISP methods on the RealBlur dataset~\cite{rim2020real}.
+In this evaluation, we assume that we only have access to sRGB JPEG images, but we still want to conduct deblurring in the raw domain.
+We adopt the Stripformer~\cite{tsai2022stripformer} pretrained on raw images as the raw-domain deblurring network.

+\Cref{tab:exp-deblurring} shows the results of performing the raw-domain deblurring using inverse ISP methods when only sRGB images are available.
+Our Uni-ISP outperforms other inverse ISP methods in this raw-domain deblurring task, aligning with the inverse ISP accuracy we showed in~\Cref{sec:exp-inv-for-isp}.

-\paragraph{Ablation Study on FBC Loss} We conduct ablation on FBC loss by replacing it with an L1 loss that minimizes differences between model predictions and wrapped images for training.
+\paragraph{Ablation Study on FBC Loss} We perform ablation on FBC loss by replacing it with an L1 loss that minimizes differences between model predictions and warped images for training.
 As shown in the image and spectrum visualization of~\Cref{fig:exp-ana-fbcl}, the model trained with FBC loss produces clearer results than the one trained without FBC loss.
-Numeric results are presented in the supplementary material, which also demonstrates the FBC loss effectively avoids the frequency bias in the wrapped dataset.
+Numeric results are presented in the supplementary material, which also demonstrates that the FBC loss effectively avoids frequency bias in the warped dataset.

+\paragraph{Ablation Study on Components of \methodabbr} We conduct ablation experiments on the LEFB, GFMB, and DEIM of \methodabbr.
+When the LFEB is disabled, we use an ordinary convolutional layer from vanilla U-Net as replacement.
+When the GFMB is disabled, it simply becomes a residual skip connection.
+When the DEIM is disabled, the bottleneck feature will be passed to the decoder stage directly from the encoder stage.
+The results of the ablation experiments on two self-camera ISP tasks, which involve learning the inverse and forward ISP, are presented in~\Cref{tab:exp-ablation-components}.